YuSugihara/QTL-seq/README.md

   -e , --snpEff         Predict causal variant using SnpEff.
 Please
                         check available databases in SnpEff.
   --igv                 Output IGV format file to check results on IGV.
-  --corr                Use corrected threshold in Huang et al. (2019).
+  --corr                Use the corrected threshold in Huang et al. (2019).
+                        Please spesify mu_alpha_2 in Huang et al. (2019).
-                        If you specify this option, the options related to the simulation ("-N" and "-F") will be ignored.
+                        When you specify this option, p99 and p95 has the same value.
   --indel               Plot SNP-index with INDEL.
   --fig-width           Width allocated in chromosome figure.
 [7.5] --fig-height          Height allocated in chromosome figure.
 [4.0]